 Our plan is to remain focused on integrating our newly acquired businesses and to use cash on hand and borrowings under our Credit Facility primarily for general corporate purposes and for payment of dividends and our debt obligations.
 Discretionary spending, such as internal growth projects and expenditures (primarily cemetery inventory development, along with funeral home expansion projects) will be tightly managed and minimized during the remainder of 2020.
+We also expect increased divestiture activity for the next 12-18 months which we anticipate will yield approximately \$15 million of additional cash from the proceeds of the sale.
 From time to time we may also use available cash resources (including borrowings under our Credit Facility) to, subject to satisfying certain financial covenants in our Credit Facility, repurchase shares of our common stock and our remaining 2.75% convertible subordinated notes due 2021 ("Convertible Notes") in open market or privately negotiated transactions.
 We have the ability to draw on our Credit Facility, subject to its customary terms and conditions.

-As of March 31, 2020, we have net unrealized losses of \$45.1 million in our trusts.
-At March 31, 2020, these net unrealized losses represented 18% of our original cost basis of \$245.2 million.
-The decline in fair value is largely due to changes in interest rates and other market conditions.
+As of June 30, 2020, we have net unrealized losses of \$10.8 million in our trusts.
+At June 30, 2020, these net unrealized losses represented 4% of our original cost basis of \$242.1 million.
+The decline in fair value is largely due to changes in interest rates and other market conditions as a result of COVID-19.
 Our investments are diversified across multiple industry segments using a balanced allocation strategy to minimize long-term risk.
 In addition, we do not intend to sell and it is likely that we will not be required to sell the securities prior to their anticipated recovery.
-Changes in unrealized gains and/or losses related to these securities are reflected in Other comprehensive income (loss) and offset by the Deferred preneed funeral and cemetery receipts held in trust and Care trusts' corpus interests in those unrealized gains and/or losses.
+Changes in unrealized gains and/or losses related to these securities are reflected in Other comprehensive income and offset by the Deferred preneed funeral and cemetery receipts held in trust and Care trusts' corpus interests in those unrealized gains and/or losses.
 There is no impact on earnings until such time that the loss is realized in the trusts, allocated to the preneed contracts and the services are performed or the merchandise is delivered, causing the contract to be withdrawn from the trust in accordance with state regulations.